Upper School Faculty

 Early on in my admissions career, I realized the importance of putting the person above the process by personalizing and humanizing the admissions process and having honest conversations with parents and students.
 I am pleased to be able to create meaningful and lasting relationships in my new role in Potomac’s College Counseling Office.

 As a high school student at Northfield Mount Hermon School, I worked closely with my teachers and mentors and always appreciated the time, care, and interest they took in my activities.
 I am looking forward to sharing my insight on the college admission process with the Potomac community while being an integrated member of our school community.

 Originally from the Boston area, I attended and graduated from The University of New Hampshire with a bachelor's degree in history in 2005.
 Upon completion of my undergraduate program, I worked in college admissions in the Boston area, first at Boston University and then at Emerson College.
 In 2011, I received my Master of Education in higher education administration from Northeastern University.
 After one too many New England winters I decided to move to Washington, DC, and began working in the undergraduate admission office at American University, where I worked for nearly four years, recruiting and guiding parents and students from around the world through the admission process.
 My professional affiliations include The Western Association for College Admission Counseling (WACAC), The National Association for College Admission Counseling (NACAC), and the Potomac and Chesapeake Association for College Admission Counseling (PCACAC).

-On a more personal note, despite living in DC for the past four years, I am still a devoted and die-hard Boston sports fan; go Pats!
+On a more personal note, despite living in DC for the past five years, I am still a devoted and die-hard Boston sports fan; go Pats!
 I also enjoy visiting Nantucket and the White Mountains whenever I am back in the New England.
 Closer to my new home, I try to take advantage of all that DC has to offer and am looking forward to attending many events here on campus at Potomac.